NilsDannemann/j_hfc_relay/README.md

 @include column('14/23');
 ```

-###Adding global Gutters
+###Adding Gutters

-By default a column has no gutters.<br>
+By default a column has no gutters.
 You can add gutters like so:

 ```sass
 @include column('1/4', $gutter: true); 		// adds global gutters (use: 'true' or 'basic')